What is Business Continuity anyway?

 Business Continuity is a system of proactive planning and processes to help your business continue to operate in case of data loss and network system failure.
 The “Continuity” part of business continuity is where you continue to do business instead of deal with a catastrophic system failure and data loss.
 If you aren’t prepared for data loss, you will be sorry.

-How do we minimize your network downtime in case of a system or hardware failure?
+How do we minimize your downtime in case of a system/hardware failure or cyber security issue?

 Traditional Backup vs. Business Continuity